MySQL backups using Percona Monitoring and Management (PMM) seem convenient.

 This company develops tools such as Percona-Toolkit, which makes MySQL operations easier, and XtraBackup, a backup tool.

-Percona has releasedPercona Monitoring and ManagementI tried out this tool because the backup management function looked useful.
+Percona has releasedPercona Monitoring and ManagementI tried out this tool because its backup management feature seemed useful.

-Percona Monitoring and Management(PMM)is a monitoring and management tool developed by Percona.
+Percona Monitoring and Management(PMM)This is a monitoring and management tool developed by Percona.

-It is a highly versatile management tool that also includes query analysis and alerting functions.
+It's a highly functional management tool that also includes features such as query analysis and alerting.

 officialDemo pageYou can try out and experience what kind of management tool it is.

-There are two versions of PMM: version 1.x, which has been released since around 2016, and PMM2, which was released as a general release in October 2019.
+There are two versions of PMM: version 1.x, which has been released since around 2016, and PMM2, which was released as a general availability (GA) version in October 2019.

 Backup management function

-Today, I will try out the backup management feature, which has been released as a technical preview feature since version 2.18.0.
+Today, I'll be trying out the backup management feature that was released as a technical preview feature in version 2.18.0.

-As of February 2023, the MySQL backup feature remains in technical preview.
+As of February 2023, MySQL's backup functionality remains in technical preview.

-The limitations of the MySQL backup management feature technical preview are as follows:
+The limitations of the technical preview of MySQL's backup management feature are as follows:

 • Physical backup only.
 Logical backup is not supported.

-• The destination is S3 (or S3-compatible API-compatible storage) and cannot be output locally or to another server
+• The data must be saved to S3 (or S3-compatible API-enabled storage) and cannot be output locally or to another server.

-MongoDB's backup function will be generally available in 2.32.0, released in November 2022, and will no longer have the above limitations.
+The MongoDB backup feature was generally available (GA) in version 2.32.0, released in November 2022, and the above limitations no longer apply.

 Verification environment